 After the 500 meter portage we were finally on Hansen Lake.
 It had taken us 4 hours to go from Wrist to Hansen - a short distance on the map - thanks to the portage clearing and conditions.
 This is where doing some research ahead of time pays off.
 We knew that the Wrist to Hansen portages weren't done often and we gave ourselves lots of time to do them early in the day when we'd have the energy.
 Worst case scenario would be more fishing if we completed them faster than expected.

-[Bill and Harold at the pictograph site on Hansen Lake (lower left)]
+[Bill and Harold at the pictograph site on Hansen Lake (visible at lower left).]

 [This was a canoe with people in it - they were faded and worn.]